remkoboschker/seimo-chat/README.md

 3. ``node --harmony index client --name mike``
 3. ``node --harmony index client --name julie``

-In the client consoles you can type a message followed by ``>>>barry`` or mike or julie.
+In the client consoles you can type a message followed by ``>>>barry`` (or mike or julie) and press return.
 The message will be sent to the other console and the text is manipulated according to the seismic activity

 ## Design